pulgon-project/mace-unfolded/README.md

 # mace-unfolded

 Contains calculators for computing the heat flux for MACE.
+Additionally, features some convenient command line tools for MACE potentials.

 The unfolder was originally written for the publication "Marcel F. Langer, Florian Knoop, Christian Carbogno, Matthias Scheffler, and Matthias Rupp
 Phys.
 Rev. B 108, L100302" and adapted for use with MACE.